MugishaU/quizzo/README.md

 - Open [this link](https://trivia-boss.netlify.app/)
 ## Run Local Version

-- Click "Use this template" at the top of this repo
-- Follow repo setup instructions
-- Clone new repo to machine
+- Fork and clone new repo to machine
-- In new repo run `npm install`
+- In new repo run `npm install` (only first time)
 - In new repo run `npm start`

 ## Known Bugs